solyarisoftware/voskJs/README.md

 ### Sentence-based transcript API

-In this mode, a file or a PCM buffer are processed asyncronously, to get the full text transcript of the given speech.
+In this mode, a file or a PCM buffer are processed asynchronously, to get the full text transcript of the given speech.
 Using the simple transcript interface you can build your standalone custom application, accessing async functions suitable to run on a usual single thread nodejs program.

+Pseudo code:

 ```javascript
 //Loads once in RAM memory a specific Vosk engine model from a model directory.